Bzanniupiw/survey/README.md

 An important open need is a unified benchmark that follows one error across **origin, cross-agent transmission, group acceptance, aggregation, memory write, and later reactivation**.

-## 🚧 Open Challenges

-1. **Unified definitions, datasets, and evaluation.** Existing benchmarks isolate tools, memory, trajectories, or attribution.
-The field still lacks a hierarchical evaluation framework spanning the complete lifecycle, especially for naturally occurring errors in open environments and long-running interactions.

-2. **Measuring meaningful agent diversity.** More agents, different role prompts, or even heterogeneous models do not guarantee independent evidence or reasoning.
-Future work should directly measure diversity in knowledge, evidence, reasoning paths, and error correlation.

-3. **Reliable communication and memory provenance.** Natural-language messages can lose qualifiers, uncertainty, and causal dependencies through repeated summarization.
-Systems need fine-grained provenance, dependency tracking, contamination-range estimation, targeted rollback, and safe re-admission policies.

-4. **From detection to causal attribution and targeted repair.** It is necessary to distinguish the agent that **originated** an error from those that **propagated**, **amplified**, or **made it decision-critical**.
-Attribution should trigger localized recomputation, evidence supplementation, communication blocking, memory withdrawal, or re-aggregation.

-5. **Verifier and judge reliability.** Critic, verifier, and judge agents can themselves hallucinate or exhibit position, confirmation, authority, and agreeableness biases.
-Adding another model is not automatically a reliable safeguard.

-6. **Reliability–cost trade-offs.** More agents and debate rounds increase tokens, latency, and compute without guaranteed accuracy gains.
-Risk-aware systems should trigger collaboration, retrieval, verification, or memory inspection only when uncertainty, disagreement, evidence gaps, and task consequences justify the cost.

 ## 🤝 Contributing

 We welcome pull requests that add new papers, correct metadata, improve the taxonomy, or contribute benchmark and code links.